Welcome to VSU's Department of Mass Communications.

 An internship is required in the B.A. program, with a variety of unique, hands-on learning experiences available.
-Students can also work on the staff of VSU's student newspaper, the Statesman, or at WVST television studio or radio station.
+Students can also work on the staff of VSU's student newspaper (The Statesman), at our radio station (WVST) or at our revamped television station.